What is a seizure or epilepsy?

-1) The pre-ictal phase, or aura, is a period of altered behavior in which the dog may hide, appear nervous, or seek out the owner.
-It may be restless, nervous, whining, shaking, or salivating.
+- The pre-ictal phase (aura) is a period of altered behavior in which a dog may hide, appear nervous, or seek out her owner.
+She may be restless, nervous, whining, shaking, or salivating.
 This may last a few seconds to a few hours.
-This period precedes the seizure activity, as if the dog senses that something is about to occur.
+This period precedes the seizure activity as if the dog senses that something is about to occur.

-2) The ictal phase is the seizure itself and lasts from a few seconds to up to five minutes.
-During a seizure, the dog may lose consciousness or may just have a change in mental awareness ("absence" seizures or hallucinations such as snapping at invisible objects).
-If the dog experiences a grand mal, or full-blown seizure with loss of consciousness, all of the muscles of the body contract spastically and erratically.
-The dog usually falls over on its side and paddles its legs while seeming to be otherwise paralyzed.
+- The ictal phase can last from a few seconds to several minutes and can vary in appearance.
+The ictal phase can range from mild changes in mental awareness, such as a dazed look, mild shaking, staring aimlessly, and licking lips, to a complete loss of consciousness and body function.
+If the dog experiences a grand mal, or full-blown seizure with loss of consciousness, all the muscles of the body move spastically and erratically.
+The dog usually falls over on her side and paddles her legs while seeming to be otherwise paralyzed.
 The head will often be drawn backward.
 Urination, defecation, and salivation may occur.
-If the seizure has not stopped within five minutes, the dog is said to be in status epilepticus or prolonged seizure.
-Status epilepticus is considered an immediate emergency and medical help should be sought.
+If the seizure has not stopped within five minutes, the dog is said to be in status epilepticus or prolonged seizure (see below).

-3) During the post-ictal phase or the period immediately after the end of the seizure, there is confusion, disorientation, salivation, pacing, restlessness, or even temporary blindness.
+- During the post-ictal phase or the period immediately after the end of the seizure, there is confusion, disorientation, salivation, pacing, restlessness, and/or temporary blindness.
 There is no direct correlation between the severity of the seizure and the duration of the post-ictal phase.

-Is a seizure painful or dangerous to the dog?
+Is a seizure painful or dangerous for my dog?

-Despite the dramatic and violent appearance of a seizure, seizures are not painful, although the dog may feel confusion and perhaps panic.
+Despite the dramatic and violent appearance of a seizure, seizures are not painful, although your dog may feel confused and might panic.
 Contrary to popular belief, dogs do not swallow their tongues during a seizure.
-If you put your fingers or an object into its mouth, you will not help your pet and you run a high risk of being bitten very badly or of injuring your dog.
-The important thing is to keep the dog from falling or hurting itself by knocking objects onto itself.
-As long as it is on the floor or ground, there is little chance of harm occurring.
+If you put your fingers or an object into her mouth, you will not help your pet and run a high risk of being bitten very badly or injuring your dog.
+The important thing is to keep your dog from falling or hurting herself by knocking objects onto herself.
+If she is on the ground, there is little chance of harm occurring.

-A single seizure is rarely dangerous to the dog.
-However, if the dog has multiple seizures within a short period of time (cluster seizures), or if a seizure continues for longer than a few minutes, the body temperature begins to rise.
-If hyperthermia or an elevated body temperature develops secondary to a seizure, another set of problems may have to be addressed.
+A single seizure is rarely dangerous to a dog.
+If your dog has multiple seizures within a short period of time (cluster seizures) or if a seizure continues for longer than a few minutes, however, the body temperature begins to rise.
+If hyperthermia (elevated body temperature) develops secondary to a seizure, another set of problems needs to be addressed.

 What is status epilepticus?

-After a dog has a seizure episode, your veterinarian will begin by taking a thorough history, concentrating on possible exposure to poisonous or hallucinogenic substances or any history of head trauma.
-The veterinarian will also perform a physical examination, blood and urine tests and sometimes an electrocardiogram (ECG).
+After your dog has a seizure, your veterinarian will begin by taking a thorough history, concentrating on possible exposures to poisonous or hallucinogenic substances or any history of head trauma.
+Your veterinarian will also perform a physical examination, blood and urine tests, and, sometimes, an electrocardiogram (ECG).
 These tests rule out disorders of the liver, kidneys, heart, electrolytes, and blood sugar levels.
 A heartworm test is performed if your dog is not taking heartworm preventative monthly.

 How are seizures treated or prevented?

-2) clusters of seizures where one seizure is immediately followed by another or
+- Clusters of seizures where one seizure is immediately followed by another, or

 The two most commonly used medications to treat seizures in dogs are phenobarbital and potassium bromide.
-Research into the use of other anticonvulsants is ongoing, and combination therapy is often used for dogs that are poorly responsive to standard treatments.
+Research into the use of other anticonvulsants is ongoing, and newer anticonvulsants, such as zonisamide (Zonegran®) and levetiracetam (Keppra®), are becoming more popular.
+Combination therapy is often used for dogs that respond poorly to standard treatments.